Q: How did the Affordable Care Act change coverage?

 A: Ohio citizens with individual policies have seen many of the same changes as those covered by a small group employer, including: (1) no preexisting condition exclusions; (2) coverage of essential health benefits; (3) copay and deductibles that fall into metal tiers; and (4) no lifetime or annual limits.
 Insurers no longer consider health status in setting premium rates and age is a limited factor.

 Also, if you earn less than 400 percent of the federal poverty level ($45,960 for an individual; $94,200 for a family of four), you may get low-income subsidies to buy coverage through the federal government’s Health Insurance Marketplace (HealthCare.gov

 ).
 Generally, premium rates for people who are young, healthy and not eligible for subsidies may go up, while premium rates for older individuals, people with serious health conditions and lower-income families may go down.
 Whether premiums will go up on down for you will depend on the circumstances.

-A: Ohio recently announced it will expand Medicaid eligibility beginning on January 1, 2014 for Ohio citizens with incomes at or below 138 percent of the federal poverty level ($15,856 for an individual and $31,119 for a family of four).
+A: In 2014, Ohio decided to expand Medicaid eligibility for Ohio citizens with incomes at or below 138 percent of the federal poverty level ($16,242 for an individual and $33,465 for a family of four).
 If your income level qualifies you, you can get Medicaid coverage without having to pay a premium.
 If your income is low, but not low enough to qualify you for Medicaid coverage, insurance companies can no longer deny you coverage, and the federal government will provide you with subsidies to buy affordable coverage if your income is at least 100 percent, and no higher than 400 percent, of the federal poverty level.